vlocityinc/vlocity_build/README.md

 ## Example Commands

 ### packExport
-`packExport` a will retrieve all Vlocity Metadata from the org as Vlocity DataPacks as defined in the Job File and write them to the local file system in a Version Control friendly format.
+`packExport` will retrieve all Vlocity Metadata from the org as Vlocity DataPacks as defined in the Job File and write them to the local file system in a Version Control friendly format.
 ```bash
 vlocity -propertyfile <filepath> -job <filepath> packExport
 ```